centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-esx.md

 Make sure that the daemon configuration works fine by looking for errors in "/var/log/centreon/centreon\_vmware.log".

+### Tags and Custom Attributes

+> To discover Tags and Custom Attributes, you must use version 3.2.5 of centreon-vmware-daemon and add --tags in the discovery extra options.

 ### Network flows

 The Poller with the Centreon VMware Connector installed need to access in TCP/443 HTTPS to the vCenter.